 i agree with lindseyrenee. i turn at an angle and always hold onto a railing if available. i take light steps too, instead of thumping down the stairs. it’s easy to end up stomping, but you want to walking on your tip toes to avoid that.posted almost 6 years ago

 It seems to me though that going down stairs in heels is harder than going up them.

 haha i always have this problem. i usually end up clutching the rail and inching slowly down, or, if it gets too bad, just taking my heels off.posted almost 6 years ago

 lol heels nd stairs are not a comfortable match

 i usually tilt my body at a slight angle, look straight ahead like i’m confident that i look like someone who wears heels all the time and not a complete amature, lightly hold the banister and go down SLOWLY.

 i used to strut down stairs, without hanging on to anything, and I managed just fine. however, for some reason i’ve developed a very strong fear of falling down stairs recently, so i basically grip the railing for dear life now, haha.
-I don’t think it’s really that hard, you just have to know you can do it.posted over 5 years ago
+I don’t think it’s really that hard, you just have to know you can do it.posted almost 6 years ago

 I remember when I was in high school every other one of my classes were upstairs so I quickly learned how to walk down stairs.
 Fist hold the rail, but put most of the pressure on the palm and try to leave your fingers some what normal looking.
 White knuckling down doesn’t show confidence at all.
 The second part, walk down with just the pad/toes touching the stairs.
 This way you avoid the clunking sound and if you’ve ever fallen down stairs in heals you’ve probably noticed its usually when the heal goes down.
 Hope this helps (^_^)/posted almost 6 years ago